Last Updated on: 13th July 2023, 11:22 am

 - Nutritional imbalances: Lorikeets require specialized diets of nectar and fruit.
 For example, if fed the wrong foods, they can become vitamin A deficient (hypovitaminosis A).

-- Iron storage disease: Lories are vulnerable to hemochromatosis, where iron levels in the liver increase, leading to oxidative harm.
+- Iron Storage Disease (ISD): Lories are vulnerable to hemochromatosis, where iron levels in the liver increase, leading to oxidative harm.

 - Lorikeet Paralysis Syndrome (LPS): Leads to paralysis and inability to fly in wild lorikeets.